-You might have heard of some of the benefits of using Google My Business, or GMB, but you may still be a little unsure of how you go about setting up your account.
+You might have heard of some of the benefits of using Google Business Profile, or GBP, but you may still be a little unsure of how you go about setting up your account.

 This is understandable, as you don’t want to make any mistakes in the process.
-Check out our quick Google My Business guide, complete your account, get verified, and start using your GMB dashboard.
+Check out our quick Google My Business guide, complete your account, get verified, and start using your GBP dashboard.

-Follow these simple steps to set your account up and to get started with GMB.
+Follow these simple steps to set your account up and to get started with GBP.

-Before you can start using Google My Business, you first need to be using Google!
+Before you can start using Google Business Profile, you first need to be using Google!
 If you have a Gmail account, a YouTube account, or any other property operated by Google, then you have already completed this step.
 If not, no worries.

 Simply go to Google.com and select the dropdown menu in the top right-hand corner.
 Here, you will be able to quickly create an account and sign in.
 You can use your business email, this doesn’t have to be an @gmail email address.